renpavanluke/renpavanluke/_posts/2022-02-10-Design-Check-In.md

-## DESIGN 2: FirstClass Redesign
+## DESIGN 2: FirstClass Replacement

 ![crepe](/assets/img/lukedesign.jpg)

 The redesign of FirstClass is, on a very basic level, a fusion of HM’s old system, Haiku, and FirstClass.
 Because it is a program strictly for the HM community, there is no need for a login and a mail server - all you need is a google account, which is already provided by the school.
 It has the mail system from FirstClass, a homework calendar, a notification board for clubs or assessments, and a direct messaging system.
 The mail system is essentially the same as FirstClass, but has two added features.
 Users will have the ability to save or mark emails so they can view them later if needed.
 Finding and viewing past emails is easier if they are marked by a user, and they cannot be lost if saved by the user.
 A user can also attach multiple files at once instead of needing to attach them individually.
 Attaching files is a problem because new users of FirstClass may not be able to find the icon that opens up the menu for attaching files.
 This indicator will be larger, and being able to attach multiple files at once will make the process much faster.
 Any homework assignments and dropboxes are condensed in a calendar so it’s easier for students to manage their work, and a notification board appears on the front page of the website so students will not miss anything important.
 Furthermore, the website will have a direct messaging system for quicker, informal communications.
 Similar to text messages on a phone, a user will see notifications on the front page of the website and will also be able to attach files to messages.
 This should make communication much easier and much faster.
 A notification board and a messaging system highlight more important emails while any informal emails can be sent through the direct messaging system, which is much easier to read than the traditional email system.

-## DESIGN 3: FirstClass Redesign 2
+## DESIGN 3: FirstClass Redesign

 ![crepe](/assets/img/pavandesign1.jpeg)
 ![crepe](/assets/img/pavandesign2.jpeg)